French CEFR Levels Explained: A1, A2, B1, B2 and C1

 Weekly Skill Focus

-- Week 2 listening focus with daily 10 minute audio
+- Week 2: listening focus with daily 10 minute audio and note-taking

-- Week 3 writing focus such as three 120 word texts
+- Week 3: writing focus — three 120 word texts on different topics

-- Week 4 speaking focus such as three 5 minute monologues
+- Week 4: speaking focus — three 5 minute monologues recorded and reviewed

 Input and Output Balance